ThomasVitale/workshop-setup/README.md

 ![](docs/codespaces/github-codespaces-3.png)
 5. Click _Create codespace_.

 The environment will open in an online version of Visual Studio Code.
-The first time it will take a few seconds to initialize the environment.
+The first time it will take a couple of minutes to initialize the environment.
 Subsequent access will be faster.

 ### Visual Studio Code